Nigeria’s New Tax Laws: Do You Pay Tax on Money Earned Abroad?

 The Permanent Home Test: You maintain a permanent home in Nigeria and intend to return, even if you’re temporarily abroad.

-Scenario 1: Kemi, the UK Doctor Kemi moved to London in 2020 for her medical residency.
+Take for example, Kemi, the UK doctor, who moved to London in 2020 for her medical residency.
 She visits Nigeria twice a year for 2 weeks each time (28 days total).
 She sold her Lagos apartment and has no permanent home in Nigeria.
-Result: Not a Nigerian tax resident.
+According to these definitions, she is not a Nigerian tax resident.
 She only pays Nigerian tax on any Nigerian income (like dividends from Nigerian investments).

-Scenario 3: Adaora, the Graduate Student Adaora is studying in Germany and works part-time at a local restaurant.
+Take again, Adaora, the graduate student, who is studying in Germany and works part-time at a local restaurant.
 She keeps her Lagos apartment and comes home every December for 3 weeks.
 She’s been in Germany for 8 months this year.
-Result: Likely still a Nigerian tax resident (she maintains a permanent home and intends to return).
-Her German earnings are taxable in Nigeria.
+Unlike Kemi, Adaora is likely still a Nigerian tax resident as she maintains a permanent home and intends to return.
+Therefore, her German earnings are taxable in Nigeria.

 Special Rules for Employment Income Abroad